 VPAT stands for Voluntary Product Accessibility Template.
 Once the template is filled out it becomes an Accessibility Conformance Report (ACR).

-What often goes over looked by product owners is investing in digital accessibility can have benefits outside of legal and compliance reasons.
+What product owners often overlook is that investing in digital accessibility has benefits beyond legal and regulatory reasons.

 By ensuring their products are accessible, vendors can attract a very large market that has historically been overlooked: people with disabilities.
 Accessibility can also enhances the user experience for all users, which benefits conversions, sales, etc.